When does school start?

 Are there any resources for students with disabilities?

 Yes.
-The UALR Disability Resource Center is available to any student in need of such assistance.
+The UA Little Rock Disability Resource Center is available to any student in need of such assistance.
 The Center’s phone number is 501.569.3143.

 How can I find out what textbooks I need for the fall?

 A list of required textbooks will be emailed to entering students about one week before First Week.
-In addition, required textbooks may be located by class on the UALR Bookstore’s website.
-The UALR Bookstore offers deep discounts to students purchasing books during First Week, and there is a branch of the bookstore in the law school building.
+In addition, required textbooks may be located by class on the UA Little Rock Bookstore’s website.

 Where can I purchase textbooks?

-The law school bookstore has all required textbooks as well as many study aids in stock (also available online with free shipping).
+The Bookstore has all required textbooks as well as many study aids in stock.
 There are two important reasons why we recommend buying your textbooks through the bookstore.
-First, you can use book voucher that charges against your UALR financial aid rather than needing to spend money out-of-pocket.
+First, you can use book voucher that charges against your UA Little Rock financial aid rather than needing to spend money out-of-pocket.
 Second, required textbooks sometimes change (usually as a result of a new edition from the publisher or last minute book change from the instructor).
 If you purchased the book through the bookstore, you can exchange it for the correct one.

-Entering students can also save money by waiting until the Arkansas Sales Tax Holiday (usually the Saturday and Sunday before First Week) to buy textbooks.
-You get a better deal because there will be no sales tax, and the law school bookstore will be open that Saturday.
-You can also place your order online through the UALR Bookstore’s website during that same weekend and pay no sales tax.
+Entering students can save money by waiting until the Arkansas Sales Tax Holiday (usually the Saturday and Sunday before First Week) to buy textbooks.
+You get a better deal because there will be no sales tax.
+You can place your order online through the UA Little Rock Bookstore’s website.

 Preparing for Law School